As a person becomes older, an increasingly common approach to care for ageing people is seen in residential care.

-Any residential care and aged care facility are responsible for ensuring that all care and support requirements of residents are met – this includes aspects such as living conditions, meals, help with daily tasks, nursing care, and specialised support if necessary.
+Any residential care and aged care facility are responsible for ensuring that all care and support requirements of residents are met – this means following clear procedures and guidelines that include aspects such as living conditions, meals, help with daily tasks, nursing care, and specialised support if necessary.

 Get in Touch With Kew Gardens Aged Care

 Kew Gardens is an aged care facility in Melbourne, Victoria, Australia within the Kew suburb.
 We pride ourselves in being leading aged care providers with a focus on quality and genuine approaches to aged care services for both families and residents.

 Our care staff are always working hard to ensure that the wellbeing and comfort of all residents is as high as possible, and we have numerous services that cater to a broad range of needs, including respite care, dementia focused care, and end of life or palliative care.